Distributed Storage

 Each virtual disk is stored as one or more identical, synchronized copies distributed across the cluster.
 Each copy resides on a single physical disk on a separate server — copies are never striped or shared across multiple physical disks.

 This means the maximum size of a virtual disk is determined by the available space on individual physical disks.
-A virtual disk with 3 copies requires enough free space on a single physical disk on each of the 3 servers to hold the full copy.
+A virtual disk in a 3-copy pool requires enough free space on a single physical disk on each of the 3 servers to hold the full copy.

-For example, if each of your three servers has two data disks — one with 700 GB free and one with 800 GB free — the largest virtual disk you can create with 3 copies is 800 GB, not 1.5 TB.
+For example, if each of your three servers has two data disks — one with 700 GB free and one with 800 GB free — the largest virtual disk you can create in a 3-copy pool is 800 GB, not 1.5 TB.
 Each copy needs a single disk on a separate server that can hold it, and the 800 GB disks are the largest available on each server.

 Disk Pools